 Criccieth

 There are direct trains from Birmingham international and Pwllheli to Criccieth.
 Bus service 3 also travels here from Pwllheli and Porthmadog.
-The charming Victorian resort’s main landmark is Criccieth Castle, perched on a headland with magnificent views toward two coastlines.
+The charming Victorian resort’s main landmark is Castell Cricieth (Criccieth Castle), perched on a headland with magnificent views toward two coastlines.
 The interactive visitor centre provides a glimpse of the castle - scarred by serious conflict - as it was hundreds of years ago.

 A map of a bus service on a tourist information board in a village.